Talwar-class frigate: Air defence

-For the CIWS role, two Kashtan air defence gun and missile systems are used.
-Each system consists of two GSh-30k (AO-18K) six-barreled 30 mm Gatling guns, fed by a link-less mechanism, and two SA-N-11 (navalised variant of the 9M311, SA-19) SAM clusters.
-The system also includes a storing and reloading system to keep 32 SAMs in container-launchers in the vessel's under-deck spaces.
-The follow-on order ships Teg, Tarkash and Trikand were fitted with the AK-630 system, replacing the Kashtan system in the earlier ships.
+However, the configuration of Shtil-1 missiles were changed into vertical launching system (VLS) with an enhanced range of 50 km for Batch-3 and Batch-4 frigates.
+The single rail launchers were replaced by two 12 (2×6)-missile launcher configuration.

 Main gun

-One 100 mm A-190(E) gun is fitted forward for use against ship and shore based targets The A-190(E) uses a lightweight gun mount with an automatic gun and fuze setter.
+One 100 mm A-190E gun is fitted forward for use against ship and shore based targets The A-190(E) uses a lightweight gun mount with an automatic gun and fuze setter.
 Fire control is provided by the 5P-10E Puma FCS.
 The gun can fire 60 rounds a minute out to a range of 8.2 nmi.
 The weight of each shell is 16 kg.

+By 2023, INS Trishul had her 100mm gun replaced by a OTO Melara 76 mm SRGM (Super Rapid Gun Mount) paired with BEL Lynx-U2 FCS naval gun after her refit.
+The other ships of the class may be similarly modified.

 The gun features higher automation of fire preparation and control and employs advanced guided and rocket-assisted long-range and enhanced-lethality projectiles fitted with dual-mode impact/proximity fuzes.
 Together with the use of the muzzle velocity meter, it is designed to produce increased combat capability.
 In addition, the gun turret features stealth technology to minimize the radar signature of a ship.